Mindful Journaling - Writing Your Way to Wellness

 Dear diary… a method of mindfulness or just a moment of madness?
 Whilst probably not something that instantly springs to mind when thinking of mindful practices, writing a journal is actually a great way to bring awareness of the present moment and tap into our feelings and emotions.

 With social media taking the role of documenting what you did and where you went (and what you ate!), journaling has moved on from those teenage ‘dear diary’ moments and is the opportunity to dig a little deeper and really work into a regular self-care practice.
 Good on paper or not worth the paper it’s written on?
-Mindful journaling (or reflective journaling as it is also known) can have a profound impact on our overall wellbeing.
-In fact, one study highlighted that participants who were experiencing depressive episodes actually saw a reduction in their symptoms by around 35% after practicing gratitude journaling.
+Mindful journaling (or reflective journaling as it is also known) can have a positive impact on our overall wellbeing.

 So, What Is Mindful Journaling?